Public Forum Reservation Request

 Any First Amendment activity or expressive event held under the provisions of this procedure on a CPTC campus must be held in common areas during normal hours of operation when Campus Police are present and not disrupt the normal flow of people

 Public Forum Area Requests

 Individuals, groups, or organizations that are not part of the CPTC community, i.e. currently enrolled students, employees of the College, and College sponsored organizations; or students, faculty, or staff who engage in large group demonstrations involving thirty (30) or more individuals desiring to use any CPTC Public Forum Area for an assembly or expression event must submit a completed Public Forum Area Reservation Request Form at least ten (10) College business days in advance of the event.
 CPTC business days are identified as Monday through Thursday, excluding any holidays or other announced closures.
 Request forms are available on-line at the CPTC website, at any CPTC Student Affairs Office, and at any CPTC Economic Development Office.
 The completed form must be submitted to the Vice President for Economic Development (VPED) who shall serve as the point of contact for all applicants.
 The VPED or his/her designee will review the request and provide written notification to the applicant of approval or denial within four (4) College business days of receipt of the request.
-Any denial may be appealed to CPTC’s Provost in writing and must set forth the reasons why the appeal should be granted.
-The Provost or his/her designee must respond to the appeal in writing within two (2) College business days.
-The decision of the Provost or his/her designee is final.
+Any denial may be appealed to CPTC’s President in writing and must set forth the reasons why the appeal should be granted.
+The President or his/her designee must respond to the appeal in writing within two (2) College business days.
+The decision of the President or his/her designee is final.

 Public Forum Area Events